Anubhab-Roy-Chowdhury/Machine_Learning/README.md

 # Machine Learning 📊🤖

+## About
 This repository contains my Machine Learning practice projects and an end-to-end **Handwritten Digit Detection** project.
-It covers key concepts such as supervised and unsupervised learning, preprocessing, and model evaluation.
+It covers key concepts such as supervised and unsupervised learning, data preprocessing, model training, and evaluation.
+This collection showcases various ML algorithms and their practical applications.

----

 ## 📂 Contents
 - **KMeans_Clustering** → Unsupervised learning for grouping data